Peer Effects in Labor Market Training: Data and Sample Selection

-First, I impose sample restrictions at the course level.
 I focus my analysis on courses for which a peer effects analysis is sensible given the group size and the organization of the training.\footnote{ For the construction of the relevant peer variables (see Section \ref{peervars}) it is important that I have information on everyone in the group.
-I exclude thus courses where some individuals have for example missing labor market histories.} I focus on courses where individuals start within the same month, overlap for at least one day\footnote{On average individuals overlap for 80 percent of the total course duration in short training, 70 percent in long training and 60 percent in retraining.} and exclude self-learning programs and special programs.\footnote{Special programs usually target a particular sub-population of the labor market.
-The program \textit{WeGebAU} for example, aims at providing low-qualified and older individuals with further education.
-Other special programs are for example \textit{Perspektive 50plus}, \textit{Gute Arbeit für Alleinerziehende}.
-This information is recorded at the individual level and I exclude courses if all participants are funded via such special programs.
+I exclude thus courses where some individuals have for example missing labor market histories.} I restrict the sample to courses where the number of participants lies between 5 and 30\footnote{Larger group sizes are rare.}.
+Furthermore, I focus on courses where individuals start within the same month, overlap for at least one day and exclude self-learning programs and special programs.\footnote{Special programs usually target a particular sub-population of the labor market, such as the program \textit{WeGebAU}, \textit{Perspektive 50plus}, \textit{Gute Arbeit für Alleinerziehende}.
+I exclude courses if all participants are funded via such special programs.
+The programs are too small in order to allow for a separate estimation of peer effects in my setting.
 A number of vocational courses offered in Germany allow for continuous entry.
 I do not consider those courses as they are characterized by partially overlapping peer groups.
-Identifying peer effects in these types of courses requires a different identification strategy.} I further restrict the sample to courses where the number of participants lies between 5 and 30.
-For reasons related to my identification strategy (see Section \ref{identification}), I only consider training providers which offer courses once per month but multiple times in the observation period.
-Once the peer variables are constructed, I confine the estimation sample to individuals doing their first vocational training program within my observation window.\footnote{This does not exclude that individuals attended other types of programs in their current unemployment spell.
-Since the participation in another course might affect these individual's employability, I perform a robustness check where I exclude them from the analysis.
-The results do not change qualitatively.} This yields a final sample of 47279 program participants.
+Identifying peer effects in these types of courses requires a different identification strategy.} For reasons related to my identification strategy (see Section \ref{identification}), I only consider training providers which offer courses once per month but multiple times in the observation period.
+Further, I exclude course where the target occupation is missing.\footnote{The target occupation is almost never missing in retraining courses which are usually occupation-specific and for around 10 percent of courses in short and long vocational training.
+It is likely that some of these courses cannot clearly be attributed to a single occupation.
+However, since I cannot be sure about the exact reason for which no target occupation is assigned, it is cleaner to exclude these courses from the estimation sample.} Once the peer variables are constructed, I confine the estimation sample to individuals doing their first vocational training program within my observation window.\footnote{This does not exclude that individuals attended other types of programs in their current unemployment spell.} This yields a final sample of 61758 program participants.